Delta Upsilon dares to be different. Learn how Delta Upsilon can create meaningful, lasting experience that will shape your son's life for the better.

 All dues collection will happen at the chapter level.
 If you have questions about dues, finances or the possibility of a payment plan, please ask the chapter.

 Delta Upsilon's dues structure is one of the most competitive of all fraternities.
 Learn more about DU finances by downloading our Where Does My Money Go?
-PDF and our Fraternity Finances and ROI FAQ.
+PDF.

 Various housing types exist within Delta Upsilon.
 Some chapters have traditional, stand-alone houses.
 Others have housing provided by the university or rent from a private landlord.
 Others may simply have a "suite" or meeting room on campus in which to gather.